The IT Development Plan is aimed at funding investment in the development of University-wide IT systems and the

 As part of the University’s overall capital plan, the size of the IT envelope is subject to change.

 Approving and monitoring expenditure from the IT envelope

-Council has oversight of the IT envelope, but has delegated responsibility for approving expenditure from the envelope on individual projects to IT Committee (ITC), up to a ceiling of £4M.
-To ensure the funds from the envelope are used appropriately, IT Boards for Digital Content, Education, Infrastructure Research IT, Research Computing, and User Services and IT Excellence have been established.
+Council has oversight of the IT envelope, but has delegated responsibility for approving expenditure from the envelope on individual projects to IT Committee (ITC), up to a ceiling of £5.0M.
+To ensure the funds from the envelope are used appropriately, a number of IT Boards (SSO required) have been established.
 The Boards review project proposals and may approve requests up to a limit of £300K.
 Requests for more than that amount are referred to ITC with a recommendation for approval.

 More details regarding how University investment in IT is managed is available to members of the University from IT Services' SharePoint site.

 More information about how to submit a request for project funding from the IT envelope is available from the projects and programmes pages of our website.